terraform-google-modules/terraform-google-iam/modules/custom_role_iam/README.md

 This optional module is used to create custom roles at organization or project level.
 The module supports creating custom rules optionally using predefined roles as a base, with additional permissions or excluded permissions.

+Permissions that are [unsupported](https://cloud.google.com/iam/docs/custom-roles-permissions-support) from custom roles are automatically excluded.

 ## Usage - Custom Role at Organization Level

 ```hcl